JoedaJoe101-Dev/joedajoe101.github.io/README.md

-# ChiakiGasai.github.io
+# Chiaki Gasai GitHub Page - ChiakiGasai.tech
-New GitHub Pages Site for Chiaki Gasai
+New GitHub Pages Site for Chiaki Gasai, the showcase for everything bad or somewhat bad.